archiebalais/anidex/planning.md

 ### Logged In
 - As a user, I want to be able to search thousands of anime and manga.
 - As a user, I want to click on a specific anime and read a description of the movie.
-- As a user, I want to be able to create an account, and be able to save animes in a personal watchlist, and favorites list.
+- As a user, I want to be able to create an account, and be able to save animes in a personal watch list, and favorites list.
+- As a user, I can remove content from lists.

 ### Post Stretch Goals